How To Know If You Have Low Stomach Acid?

 - Autoimmune conditions that destroy the stomach lining

-- Helicobacter pylori and other gut infections
+- Helicobacter pylori and bacterial infections

 - Drinking coffee on empty stomach can injure the acid-producing cells in the stomach lining

 *Always speak to your physician before stopping or making changes to your medication regimens.
 If you have stomach ulcer, you may need these medications temporarily to allow the ulcers to heal.
 Do not take stomach acid supplements (including HCL Breakthrough) if you have stomach ulcers.